 Consider a rehabilitation routine after the surgery.
 This will include exercises to help heal the area properly.
 You might feel little bouts of pain, but in the end, the therapies can speed up the recovery process.
 In fact, they will restore mobility, strength, and control.
 Do follow the instructions carefully and be consistent with your efforts.
 A regular session of 30 minutes can prove beneficial.

 Further, make sure to sleep on your back post-surgery.
-Keep the operated leg as straight as possible by supporting with pillows.
+Keep the operated leg as straight as possible by supporting it with pillows.
 Lastly, do not use elbow & ankle braces that might already be present at home on the knees.
-Get a proper knee brace designed for the specific purpose to reap the benefits.
+Get a proper knee brace designed for a specific purpose to reap the benefits.

 Featured Photo by Anna Auza on Unsplash